Green Tea helps you lose pounds and maintain your ideal weight.

 “In the low caffeine intake group who consumed green tea, body weight maintenance after body weight loss was considerably greater.
 Weight loss was prolonged in the low caffeine intake group that received green tea, whereas in the placebo group, body weight regain over time was significant.
 Also, in the successful weight maintenance group, FFM (fat-free mass) was still increased during weight maintenance; body weight loss was loss of only FM (fat mass), caused by a higher fat oxidation.”

-Edible Green® Decaf is an effective option if you prefer to take as little caffeine as possible.
-If you crave for coffee, choose Unforgettable™; it is completely zero caffeine but satisfies taste buds with delicious coffee taste.
+Edible Green® Decaf is an effective option if you prefer to take in as little caffeine as possible.
+If you crave coffee, choose Unforgettable™; it is completely zero caffeine but satisfies the taste buds with a delicious coffee taste.

 Only 5% weight loss will do for your successful weight loss!

 The mechanism of successful weight loss is simply put, “increase calories your body burns and decrease calories you intake.”
 Decrease calories you intake by switching from calorie rich drinks to calorie free green tea.
 And, burn more calories with green tea.
 Even modest weight loss, 5% to 10% of the initial body weight, leads to beneficial health effects.* GOOD LUCK!

 Goldstein DJ “Beneficial effects of modest weight loss.”
 Int J Obes Relat Metab Disord.
 1992; 16:397-415

 Wing RR, Jeffery RW, Burton LR, Thorson C, Kuller LH, Folsom AR.
 “Change in waist-hip ratio with weight loss and its association with change in cardiovascular risk factors.”
 Am J Clin Nutr.
 1992; 55:1086-92